magma/magma/orc8r/cloud/helm/README.md

 If you're making changes to the chart under orc8rlib/, you need to run `helm dependency update` from the directory of the helm chart (e.g.
-`/magma/orc8r/cloud/helm/orc8r`) that uses this libary chart in order to pull in the changes.
+`/magma/orc8r/cloud/helm/orc8r`) that uses this library chart in order to pull in the changes.